ydprtm/pc_control_tutorials/boost_asio_tcp_tutorial/README.md

 uses `socket`'s `close` member function to close the connected socket.

-Now that we've looked at the sample's source code, let's build its executable.
+Now that we've looked at the sample's source code, build its binary.

-Because Sample 1's executable tries to connect to a server, we'll leave running it until we've built and run Sample 2's executable.
+Because Sample 1's binary tries to connect to a server, we'll leave running it until we've built and run Sample 2's binary.

 ## Section 5: Sample 2